 Who will you travel with?

-As always when traveling with Intrepid, our group was small – there were only 12 of us (the max on this tour is 16).
+As always when traveling with Intrepid, our group was small – there were only 12 of us (the max on this tour when I took it was 16, but is now down to just 12!).
 And half of the people in my group were solo travelers like me!

 Who is the guide?